24 hours customer service +9779849693351

 Pros

 • Flora and Fauna: The trails cover blooming rhododendrons, magnolias, and orchids.
-The Manaslu Annapurna circuit trek is an excellent time for nature lovers during this month.
+The Manaslu Annapurna Circuit trek is an excellent time for nature lovers during this month.

 • Stable Weather: Daytime temperatures are comfortable, ranging from 10°C to 20°C at lower altitudes and 0°C to -10°C at higher elevations.